anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - The current VEIL state (all active facets)

 The Compression Engine returns frame-range replacements (e.g., "frames 10-50 become this narrative").
 The HUD then applies these replacements when rendering, skipping the original frame effects and inserting narratives instead.
 This frame-based approach provides stable references even when facets are later modified or deleted.

+State preservation in compression:
+- When compressing frame ranges that contain state changes, the compression must preserve the net effect of all state mutations
+- The compressed frame should include a state delta showing the union of all changes from the beginning to end of the range
+- For example, if a facet's attributes change multiple times within the range, only the final values need to be preserved
+- This ensures the HUD can correctly track state evolution even when frames are compressed

 Attention-aware compression:
 - Content to be compressed is wrapped in `<content_to_compress>` tags